stencylxd/stencylxd/pages/ruby_stuff/file_util.md

 - Tell the path of the current working directory. (cd)
 - Switch working directory paths. (cd (directory/path))
 - Find files/dirs in current working directory using a keyword(s). (find (keywords))<br>
+- For more help with features, type 'use' in the program.<br>

 Downloads: